YugendarM/Mobile-Application-Development/Calculator/README.md

 ## ALGORITHM:

-Step 1: Open Android Studio and then click on File -> New -> New project.
+Step 1: Open Android Stdio and then click on File -> New -> New project.

 Step 2: Then type the Application name as calculator and click Next.